 In addition, applicants to the master's in occupational therapy must

 present the following:

 - Two letters of recommendation - one academic and one professional (or two academic).
 References from OT observations will not be accepted.

-- Evidence of capability to succeed in a graduate program, as shown by one of the following (all grade point averages are based on a 4.0 system):
+- Evidence of capability to succeed in a graduate program, as shown by a cumulative undergraduate G.P.A. of at least a 3.0 (based on a 4.0 system).

 - Completion of the following prerequisite courses with a grade of C or better prior to the start of the first semester of course work.
 Courses must be at least three credits and pass/fail grades are not accepted: